TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-enrolldevices-selfhelp-androidcheckin.md

 	cloudEnvironments="public"
 />

-# My Android device fails to check in with the Intune service or displays as unhealthy in the Intune admin console
+# My android device fails to check in with the intune service or displays as unhealthy in the intune admin console

 ## **Recommended steps**